 But!
 Pirates ye Beware: Ancient Coins are not dispersed across alliances.

-How many Ancient Coins do Ancient Skeletons Drop?
+How many Ancient Coins do you get from an Ancient Skeleton?

 This is variable.
 Just as with current treasure, there is a range of values that you can earn.